-- Calm and consistent adult behaviour provides positive role models for the children. - The school is fully inclusive and actively promotes equality of opportunity for all members of the school community regardless of race, religion, gender, sexual orientation or disability.
+- The school community work together towards standards of behaviour based on our Christian values of honesty, compassion, forgiveness and love. - Calm and consistent adult behaviour provides positive role models for the children. - The school is fully inclusive and actively promotes equality of opportunity for all members of the school community regardless of race, religion, gender, sexual orientation or disability.
 The school will challenge derogatory or discriminatory language and behaviour.
 The school will monitor the impact of all its policies and be alert to disproportionate impact on vulnerable groups. - The school Behaviour Policy should be based on the principles of positive behaviour management.
-Whilst sanctions may sometimes be necessary and appropriate, wherever possible the school seeks to encourage the right behaviour rather than punishing the wrong. - To ensure all children are provided with the support they need to meet our expectations for behaviour, we will work compassionately in partnership with parents/carers and outside agencies. - To acknowledge that maintaining good behaviour within the school is a shared responsibility.
-All members of the school community promote/develop empathy and respect for themselves and others.
+Whilst sanctions may sometimes be necessary and appropriate, wherever possible the school seeks to encourage the right behaviour rather than punishing the wrong. - To ensure all children are provided with the support they need to meet our expectations for behaviour, we will work in partnership with parents/carers and outside agencies.

-- Pupils are prepared for the challenges and responsibilities which the next stage of their education and adult life brings.
-For pupils to achieve this, we encourage self-discipline and self-reflection so that children can take responsibility for their own actions.
-Our 4R's encourage resilience, reciprocity, resourcefulness and reflectiveness to develop courage and stamina to keep going when things are difficult, asking others for support when needed, selecting appropriate resources which could help them and reflecting on how successful they were and what they would do next time. - At Freeland School we encourage: - Independence, even in our youngest children, so that they are able to make decisions for themselves. - Courage and resilience to overcome difficult situations and move on from them positively, restoring good relationships with others. - Respect between all members of our community is at the heart of what we do at Freeland so that everyone may, "Know their roots, Branch out, Fly high." - If behaviour falls short of our expectations, there will be opportunity for a restorative conversation, based on our value of forgiveness, to allow the pupil to restore relationships and move on. - All staff will prioritise acknowledging good behaviour for learning (give first attention to best conduct) in order to reward and establish high expectations of behaviour, build self-esteem and develop positive relationships.
+- To acknowledge that maintaining good behaviour within the school is a shared responsibility.
+All members of the school community promote/develop empathy and respect for themselves and others. - Pupils are prepared for the challenges and responsibilities which the next stage of their education and adult life brings.
+For pupils to achieve this we encourage self-discipline and self-reflection so that children can take responsibility for their own actions.
+Our 4R's encourage resilience, reciprocity, resourcefulness and reflectiveness to develop courage and stamina to keep going when things are difficult, asking others for support when needed, selecting appropriate resources which could help them and reflecting on how successful they were and what they would do next time. - At Freeland School we encourage: - Independence, even in our youngest children, so that they are able to make decisions for themselves. - Courage and resilience to overcome difficult situations and move on from them positively, restoring good relationships with others. - Respect between all members of our community is at the heart of what we do at Freeland so that everyone may, "Know their roots, Branch out, Fly high." - All staff will give first attention to best conduct to establish high expectations of behaviour, build self-esteem and develop positive relationships. - If behaviour falls short of our expectations, there will be opportunity for a restorative conversation to allow the pupil to restore relationships and move on.